stevenwenxu/GER298/_posts/2017-02-17-refugees-cannot-enter.markdown

 You don't need to know German to identify the "flücht" part in each word.
 So I assumed the "Fluchtwege" and "Fluchttüren" also have something to do with refugees.
 I feel so dumb because I actually know "Wege" means route and "Türen" means doors, but the "flucht" part triggers so much memory about the reading that I ignored the rest.

-And for the word "verstellen", that was just a half-guessing half-knowing word interpreted under panic.
-I know "stellen" has something to do with putting things at places, so combined with "nicht" (not) I mistakenly thought of "not to be put here", so together "refugees shouldn't be here".
+As for the word "verstellen", that was just a half-guessing half-knowing word interpreted under panic.
+I know "stellen" has something to do with putting things at places, so combined with the prefix "ver" and "nicht" (not) I mistakenly thought of "not to be put here", so together something along the lines of "refugees shouldn't be here".

 This is probably a laughable mistake only German learners can understand.
-If I explain this to Germans, I would expect them to be confused instead of amused.
+If I explain this to Germans, they would probably be confused instead of entertained.

 I guess I'll never know why an English translation was up 9 days later.